-Birds of North America, on this bird site you will find over 1,000 bird species.
+This Birds of North America bird guide has over 1,000 bird species.
 This includes sub-species, exotics and birds of interest.
 We hope it will help you identify birds that have been seen on or near the continent of North America.
 Classic Collection of North American Birds Ltd, also known as CCNAB is for the beginners and the experienced birders.
 One of the primary goals is to show birds listed on the ABA (American Birding Association) list, which includes all the native birds and the vagrants, who have been visitors or strays from other countries or seas.

 All birds are listed alphabetically by bird families, including warblers, thrushes, waterfowls, waders, owls, eagles, hawks to name a few.
 I hope you will take the time to search through the CCNAB website, please enjoy.

 Widest Wing Span: American Pelican and the California Condor - 109" or 277cm

 Shortest Wing Span: Lucifer Hummingbird - 4 in or 10cm

 Biggest Bird: California Condor - 26 1/2 lbs or 12kg